AcademySoftwareFoundation/rez/docs/source/pip.rst

 .. tip::
    When installing something in an interpreter, make sure you really install in this interpreter.
-   That means using somehting like:
+   That means using something like:

    .. code-block:: console